alexreardon/memoize-one/README.md

 ### memoizeOne correctly respects `this` control

 This library takes special care to maintain, and allow control over the the `this` context for **both** the original function being memoized as well as the returned memoized function.
-Both the original function and the memoized function's `this` context respect all the standard `this` controlling techniques:
+Both the original function and the memoized function's `this` context respect [all the `this` controlling techniques](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch2.md):

 - new bindings (`new`)
 - explicit binding (`call`, `apply`, `bind`);